-Through multiple treaties following the American Revolution, the Cherokee were displaced from most of the area.
+Through multiple treaties following the American Revolution, the Cherokee were displaced from most of the area, as more settlers moved west.
 Oconee County was carved out of the western portion of the Pickens District in 1868.
 Walhalla, founded nearly two decades earlier by German settlers, was designated as the new County seat.

 Agriculture was the dominant economic activity of the area until the westward expansion of rail service in the late nineteenth century.
-The new communities of Seneca, Westminster, and Newry were products of rail access to the region.
+The new communities of Seneca, Westminster, and Newry were products of the extension of rail access to the region.
 The arrival of the railroad also facilitated the development of the textile industry that would remain a major employer well into the twentieth century.